Catdevzsh/PongM1PortGenAIV0/README.md

 ./setup.sh  # Or the relevant command to set up your project Usage

-After installation, you can run the proof of concept using the following command:
+After installation, you can run the proof of concpet on a low end RTX [plz use M2/M1 max ] Enjoy. - Docs by GPT4

-bash
-Copy code
-./run_inworld_ai_moe
-Contributing

-We welcome contributions to the Inworld AI MoE project!
-If you're interested in enhancing the system or suggesting new features, please feel free to submit a pull request or open an issue.

-License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgements

-Inspired by the Cardinal System from Sword Art Online.
-Special thanks to the Flames Systems team and all contributors.